jlsk22/hell0world.github.io/Intangible/Sleepy Cube.md

 - 6x 5.5"

 #### First draft:
-- Video of all working components can be found [here](https://youtu.be/Nskk3B-UGM0)
+- Video demo of all working components can be found [here](https://youtu.be/Nskk3B-UGM0)

 <img src = "/img/rough.jpeg" width ="550" height ="550" >